Constantine VI

 Constantine suffered military defeats and made controversial decisions, such as blinding his loyal general Alexios Mosele and illicitly marrying his mistress, Theodote.
 Taking advantage of her son's unpopularity, Irene had Constantine deposed, blinded and imprisoned in 797 and seized power for herself alone, becoming the first Empress regnant of the Empire.
 Constantine likely died shortly thereafter.

 Constantine VI was the final ruler to be universally recognized as Roman emperor, being recognized as such by both the Empire which he ruled in the east, the papacy and the Western European powers over which the pope held suzerainty.
-The Byzantines' ability to protect the Papacy had waned following the Arab Conquests, leading to the Papacy to increasingly seek protection from the Franks.
+The Byzantines' ability to protect the Papacy had waned following the Arab Conquests, leading the Papacy to increasingly seek protection from the Franks.
 This culminated in 800 when Pope Leo III, who owed his power and position to the Franks, crowned Charlemagne as 'Emperor of the Romans'.
 Based on the assertion that a woman could not be Empress in her own right, this laid the foundations of a new polity, independent of the East, that would evolve into the Holy Roman Empire.

+According to Byzantine sources, the rebel Thomas the Slav (c.
+760–823) claimed to be Constantine VI in an effort to gain support against Michael II.
+However, most modern scholars dismiss this as a later fabrication.

 Early life and the regency of Irene

 Constantine VI was the only child of Emperor Leo IV and Irene.
 Constantine was crowned co-emperor by his father in 776, and succeeded as sole emperor in 780, at the age of nine.
 Due to his minority, Irene and her chief minister Staurakios exercised the regency for him.

-In 787 Constantine had signed the decrees of the Second Council of Nicaea, but he appears to have had iconoclast sympathies.
-By then Constantine had turned 16 years old, but his mother did not relinquish executive authority to him.
+In 787, Constantine, then sixteen-years-old had signed the decrees of the Second Council of Nicaea, but he appears to have had iconoclast sympathies.
 In 788, Irene herself broke off the engagement of Constantine with Rotrude, a daughter of Charlemagne.
-Turning against Charlemagne, the Eastern Romans now supported Lombard pretender Adalgis, who had been forced into exile after the Frankish invasion of Italy.
+Turning against Charlemagne, the Byzantines now supported Lombard pretender Adalgis, who had been forced into exile after the Frankish invasion of Italy.
 Adalgis was given command of a Roman expeditionary corps, landing in Calabria towards the end of 788 but was defeated by the united armies of the Lombard dukes Hildeprand of Spoleto and Grimoald III of Benevento as well as Frankish troops under Winiges.

 After a conspiracy against Irene was suppressed in the spring of 790 she attempted to get official recognition as empress.
 This backfired and with military support Constantine finally came to actual power in 790, after the Armeniacs rebelled against Irene.
 Nevertheless, after campaigning unsuccessfully in the Balkans, Constantine restored his mother in 792 after just two years out of power and made her co-ruler.